There are five stages in the project lifecycle:

 - Officially disbanding or releasing the team

 The importance of this final step in the project’s life cycle cannot be overstated.
 This is because more organizations bring in temporary teams to complete a specific project, then disband and regroup for another project.
-This is important for project management teams, especially those that involve freelancers or consultants.
+This is important for project management teams — especially those involving freelancers or consultants.

 The following table provides a high-level overview of these five process groups: